 Step 1.
 Obtaining DSC and DIN-

-The first step towards company incorporation is applying for the DSC (Digital Signature) and DIN (Director’s Identification Number) of the Directors.
+The first step towards subsidiary registration is applying for the DSC (Digital Signature) and DIN (Director’s Identification Number) of the Directors.
 The primary documents required for obtaining the DIN and DSC are as under:

 - Proof of Identity (PAN for Indian Nationals and Copy of Passport for Foreign Nationals)